brainstormforce/automate-mautic/readme.txt

 == Description ==

-AutomatePlus - Mautic for WordPress allows to add registered WP users and commentors to Mautic contacts using Mautic API.
+AutomatePlug - Mautic for WordPress allows to add registered WP users and commentors to Mautic contacts using Mautic API.
 You just need to setup rules and authorize Mautic.

 There are triggers and actions for each rule.